Music, Lyrics, and Book by:

 MINDI

-“ALT elevates voices that need to be heard, promites greater empathy and understanding, and truly feels like family by creating a safe space to play and tell stories that are relevant and powerful.”
+“ALT elevates voices that need to be heard, promises greater empathy and understanding, and truly feels like family by creating a safe space to play and tell stories that are relevant and powerful.”

 VALERIE